jonnymind/SIRPAS/Source/Rulebook/Combat/Advanced_Combat.md

 Maneuvers are divided into _attacks_, _defenses_ and _actions_.
 Attacks and defenses represent a mores specific usages of the base combat skill as per the _base combat_ rules; _actions_ are other ways a combat skill can be employed.

-### Maneuver modifier
+### Maneuver Cost and Combat Resource

-Some maneuvers are more difficult than others; some rely on brute force, others on finesse of execution.
-To reflect this, each maneuver can offer different modifiers to the various combat skill rolls.

-### Diminishing Returns

-Some maneuvers get a negative modifier if being used repeatedly against the same target.
-For example, repeating using a brawl/punch has diminishing returns: your opponent will read your move, and will be able to better defend against the same attack.
-In those situations, you’ll want to be less predictable, and use other maneuvers, or other styles altogether.

-This factor is called __diminishing return__ (**DR**) for a certain maneuver.
+Each maneuver requires to spend a certain amount of **Advanced Combat Resources** (**ACR**) to be successfully performed.
+The pool of ACR depends on the **Main** attribute on which the combat type relies on (physical, mental, magical etc.), and is replenished at the end of the combat.

+Once the pool is depleted, the character can perform only the basic maneuvers of the given combat style, which has a cost of 0 **ACR**, and usually consists of the same basic action that could be performed in the base combat.